tpascarella/sr50/docs/problems.md

 - "Entrepreneurial spirit, building your 'book of business'"
 - "Sales experience preferred"

-There is a clear divide between what a financia advisor *should be,* in theory; and the actual logistics of the industry.
+There is a clear divide between what a financial advisor *should be,* in theory; and the actual logistics of the industry.

 In short:
 >**Financial advisors don't get paid for the knowledge they have.
 They get paid commissions on the products they sell.**